-Structured Family Caregiving (SFC), also known as Caregiver Homes of Indiana, is a fairly new model of caregiving.
+Structured Family Caregiving (SFC) is a fairly new model of caregiving.
 It provides financial and supportive services for family (and non-family) caregivers.
-It empowers caregivers to care for seniors and those with disabilities who wish to remain at home, or in the home of an approved caregiver, rather than become institutionalized into a nursing home.
-It is not a standalone program.
-Rather, it is a benefit associated with Indiana’s Aged and Disability Medicaid Waiver or Indiana Programs of All-Inclusive Care for the Elderly (PACE).
+It empowers caregivers to care for seniors and those with disabilities who wish to remain at home, or in the home of an approved caregiver, rather than become institutionalized in a nursing home.